durhamgamma/fermi-tutorial/README.md

 Tutorial 2 requires you to run both the jupyter notebook as well as running fermitools from the command line.

-You can also run the tutorial using a docker image.
+Whilst these tutorials can be run using your own installation of the fermitools and fermipy, they were really designed to be run inside Durham's fermi tutorial docker image.
 You can build the one provided in the [fermi-tutorial-docker](https://github.com/durhamgamma/fermi-tutorial-docker) repo.

 More instructions about running the tutorial using the docker container can be found in the README of the [fermi-tutorial-docker](https://github.com/durhamgamma/fermi-tutorial-docker) repo.

+If you do run these tutorials using your own installation of the fermitools and fermipy, then you may need to adjust any paths accordingly to the requirements of your system.